KevinAst/tw-themes/TOOLING.md

 docs:serve .....
 AI: ?? launch documentation server, continuously watching for docs changes

-start .......... start a static file server from the contents of public/
+start ..........
+AI: ?? start a static file server from the contents of public/
                  http://localhost:5000/
                  NOTE: This is implicitly invoked from app:devServe script As a result, it CANNOT be renamed :-(